SRKads1998/EDS-214-Project/instructor-feedback.md

 **NOTE:** Your two "exceeds" specs have to be in different learning objectives

+- I didn't see a request for me to assess a different spec for Exceeds.

 #### The Student has provided attentive, constructive feedback in a peer review.

 #### The student has contributed to a peer's repo by opening an issue and creating a pull request.